 Men’s Business Casual vs. Smart Casual Dress Code

 With time, men’s casual attire has become indispensable in nowadays wardrobe.
-Whether it’s business or non-formal purposes alike.
+Whether it’s for business or non-formal purposes alike.
 Why?
-Because it can easily give you a smooth, elegant and ideal look.
+Because it can easily give you a smooth, elegant, and ideal look.

 Casual attire has several primary categories, but people often confuse two very similar dress codes: business casual and smart casual.

 The business casual dress code for men is further defined as no suit – but no jeans either.
 It also means adapting your outfit to your place of work and the job you do, and at the same time, portraying a sense of professionalism and elegance.

 Smart casual is all about avoiding the extreme ends of the sartorial spectrum.
 It means you should not wear jeans, trainers, flip flops, or sweatpants.
 It also means no tie, suits, pleated trousers, and no dress shoes in black.

 Business casual is still the norm in most offices.
 On the other hand, smart casual is often referred to as “startup attire” and is most commonly accepted within newly-established companies.